-Bath and North East Somerset Council tendered for providers to run their secondary alternative provision during the year.
-Learn@ MAT was awarded the contract to provide education for up to 20 young people.
+Learn@ MAT was awarded the contract to provide alternative provision education for up to 20 young people in Bath and North East Somerset in 2017/18.
 In order to accommodate this provision a business case was submitted to the Regional Schools Commissioner (RSC) to expand Lansdown Park Academy by 20 places.
 Permission was granted by the RSC on 4 September 2018.